MichaelaZammit/ValoClipsPhp/README.md

-# ValoClipsPHP
- Certainly!
-Below is a README file that describes your project, how to set it up, and how to use it.

----

 # ValoClips

 ValoClips is a web application for uploading and sharing video clips.
 Users can register, log in, upload videos, view profiles, follow other users, like and share videos, and send messages to their followers.